-Entry Criteria Essential Desirable Assess by Qualifications You will be fully registered with the GMC and have a CCT in Anaesthesia or be within six months of award of CCT at the time of interview or have submitted paperwork for Specialist Registration via CESR.
-Success in Intercollegiate Specialty Examination or equivalent MD, PhD or similar A Standards Thorough knowledge and understanding of GMC standards in Good Medical Practice including: Good clinical care A, I, R Maintaining good medical practice Good relationships and communication with patients Good working relationships with colleagues Good teaching and training Professional behaviour and probity Delivery of good acute clinical care Professionalism Professional integrity and respect for others: Capacity to take responsibility for own actions and adopts a supportive approach towards others; capacity to adopt a corporate approach even if this is against personal views or preference Displays honesty, integrity, awareness of confidentiality and ethical issues A, I, R Clinical skills Clinical training and experience equivalent to that required for gaining UK CCT in Anaesthesia and to that required to fulfil all aspects of the job plan, including on call commitments Ability to take full and independent responsibility for clinical care of patients A, C, I, R
+Entry Criteria Essential Desirable Assess by

+Qualifications Entry on GMC Specialist Register; Eligible for entry on Register or within six months of receipt of Certificate of Completion of training (CCT) at time of interview.
+Success in Intercollegiate Specialty Examination or equivalent; FRCA or equivalent.
+MD, PhD or similar.
+A

+Standards Thorough knowledge and understanding of GMC standards in Good Medical Practice including: • Good clinical care A, I, R

+Maintaining good medical practice;

+Good relationships and communication with patients;

+Good working relationships with colleagues;

+Good teaching and training;

+Professional behaviour and probity;

+Delivery of good acute clinical care.

+Professionalism Professional integrity and respect for others: Capacity to take responsibility for own actions and adopts a supportive approach towards others; capacity to adopt a corporate approach even if this is against personal views or preference.
+Displays honesty, integrity, awareness of confidentiality and ethical issues.
+A, I, R

+Clinical skills Clinical training and experience equivalent to that required for gaining UK CCT in Anaesthesia and to that required to fulfil all aspects of the job plan, including on call commitments.
+Ability to take full and independent responsibility for clinical care of patients.
+A, C, I, R

-Entry Criteria Essential Desirable Assess by Specialty specific skills related to the post Ability to provide anaesthesia for low and high risk obstetrics including provision of antenatal anaesthetic assessment, analgesia for labour and anaesthesia for operative delivery, often involving women with complex medical and/or obstetric conditions.
-Competent in the management of antenatal and postnatal women requiring Level 1 and Level 2 care (Intensive Care Society Levels of Care) Ability to provide anaesthesia for elective and emergency surgery in a wide variety of surgical subspecialties for all patient age groups (excluding children under 2 years) Ability to run a suite of theatres, and provide consultant on-call cover for obstetric anaesthesia At least 6 months (WTE) of advanced training or fellowship in obstetric anaesthesia in a major tertiary level unit to have been completed by time of taking up the post Post CCT experience as a Senior Clinical Fellow or equivalent in anaesthesia Experience of working with a pre- operative assessment service A, C, I, R Commitment to clinical governance / improving quality of patient care Clinical governance: Demonstrates awareness of good decision making.
+Entry Criteria Essential Desirable Assess by Specialty specific skills related to the post Advanced training in Paediatric Anaesthesia and ability to provide anaesthesia for adults, and paediatric subspecialties including premature neonates, trauma and neurosurgery.
+Ability to run a suite of theatres, and provide on-call cover for general and paediatric emergencies.
+Experience as a senior clinical fellow or equivalent in Paediatric anaesthesia.
+Paediatric neuroanaesthe sia interest and experience.
+Skills in regional anaesthesia.
+Experience of anaesthesia for major trauma.
+Experience of working with a pre-operative assessment service.
+A, C, I, R Commitment to clinical governance / improving quality of patient care Clinical governance: Demonstrates awareness of good decision making.
 Awareness of own limitations.
-Track record of engaging in clinical governance: reporting errors, learning from errors Audit: Experience of audit Teaching: Experience of supervising undergraduates, junior doctors and other staff; ability to teach clinical skills Research: Ability to apply research outcomes to clinical problems; Ability to critically appraise published evidence Completion of a recognised teaching course Presentation at national / international meetings Publication in peer reviewed journals Previous experience as faculty for multidisciplin ary team training courses in obstetrics A, I Communication skills Effective communication skills: Ability to communicate effectively (written and oral) with colleagues, patients, relatives, GPs, nurses and other agencies Empathy and sensitivity: Ability to listen and take in others' perspectives; caring approach to patients A, I Personal skills Supports CUH values: Evidence of work behaviour that demonstrate CUH values of kind, safe and Evidence of equality and A, I, R
+Track record of engaging in clinical governance: reporting errors, learning from errors.
+Audit: Experience of audit.
+Teaching: Experience of supervising undergraduates, junior doctors and other staff; ability to teach clinical skills.
+Research: Ability to apply research outcomes to clinical problems; Ability to critically appraise published evidence.
+Completion of a recognised teaching course.
+Presentation at national / international meetings.
+Publication in peer reviewed journals.
+A, I Communication skills Effective communication skills: Ability to communicate effectively (written and oral) with colleagues, patients, relatives, GPs, nurses and other agencies.
+Empathy and sensitivity: Ability to listen and take in others' perspectives; caring approach to patients.
+A, I Personal skills Supports CUH values: Evidence of work behaviour that demonstrate CUH values of kind, safe and excellent.
+Team working: Ability to develop effective working relationships on an individual and multi-disciplinary Evidence of equality and diversity training.
+A, I, R